Name of Policy |

 The admissions policy of the Council of the Girls’ Day School Trust (the “GDST”) is that:

-• The GDST is firmly committed to offering a single-sex education for girls.
+· The GDST is firmly committed to offering a single-sex education for girls.
 In our experience, students in girls’ schools are less constrained in their choice of subjects, show a greater propensity to take risks and innovate, perform better in examinations, have more opportunities to show leadership, and are less likely to conform to gender stereotypes.
 For these reasons, GDST parents and students choose a predominately single-sex environment over other available options

-• GDST schools are broadly selective.
+· GDST schools are broadly selective.
 Places are offered to prospective pupils on the basis of their potential to thrive in the educational environment provided

-• Admission is usually dependent on achieving an acceptable standard in an assessment or examination appropriate to the age group and academic pace of the school.
-Such examinations and assessments are expected to be free of bias, and due consideration will be given to individual needs and prior educational experience in making any decision on the offer of a place
+· Admission is usually dependent on achieving an acceptable standard in an assessment or examination appropriate to the age group and academic pace of the school.
+The assessments and examinations will be accessible to all candidates, with people from all backgrounds able to participate fully.

-• Each GDST school sets out in its registration the age range of students it is legally allowed to make provision for.
+· Each GDST school sets out in its registration the age range of students it is legally allowed to make provision for.
 Major age range changes are subject to approval by Council.
 Admission will last until the student completes year 13 unless the parent contract comes to an end sooner.

 This policy shall apply to all GDST schools, save for Academies sponsored by the GDST.